 Winning business presentations harness the power of visual aids (slides), such as charts, diagrams, and photographs.
 Most presenters, however, do not understand how to properly incorporate these materials, which is why so many presentations fail.
 We help you create visually compelling props that grab attention, make your point, and have lasting impact.

 6. Answer Questions Like A Pro

 Q&A is the portion of your presentation where you relinquish some control and give your audience an opportunity to see you think on your feet.
 Your ability to answer questions in real-time may be the most determinative part of your presentation, because it takes just one "bad" answer to undermine your credibility.
 Q&A also gives you an opportunity to support your argument and reinforce your message.
-With this in mind, we help you prepare for (and master) Q&A via real-world practice sessions, where you learn to handle even the most challenging questions with confidence and control.
+With this in mind, we help you prepare for (and master) Q&A via real-world practice sessions, where you learn to handle even the most challenging questions with confidence, control, and executive presence.